magicleap/developer-portal-docs/docs/releases/release-2023-april/os-release-notes/os-release-notes.md

 - When the user side loads an APK, the device will play a distinct LED pattern.
 - Bluetooth: Support for Android-compliant Bluetooth and A2DP Bluetooth hearing aids.
 - While holding the controller, duplicate raycast inputs from the controller and hand tracking will no longer be generated.
 If the controller is connected and in motion for more than a few seconds, hand tracking will be disabled.
 Hand tracking will be enabled if the controller is disconnected or motionless for a few seconds (see Known Issues).
-- Automatic Display Mode preview.
+- Automatic Display Mode preview
   - Users can set the display to automatically control dimming and brightness depending on the ambient light.
   - Accessible from the Home Menu and settings under "Display."